-In the Darkroom

 Apart from the usual equipment that has to be carried for a safe day on the hills, I usually carry:

-  Satmap12 with full Ordnance Survey 1:25,000 mapping for the UK.
+Satmap Active 20 with full Ordnance Survey 1:25k and 1:50k mapping for the UK.
 I also have the map cards for Germany, Norway, Switzerland, Austria, and French Alps.
 At present this is the best gps I have seen.
 It’s like looking at the local detailed walking map but with your position marked on it.

 “This lets me pin-point photo locations by recording details at the time of shooting.
 It also provides a lot of navigation information to reduce the time needed for map reading.
-I have detailed maps for the UK, Switzerland, and elsewhere, it can be programmed with important waypoints, especially at path junctions, to make navigation faster.
+I have detailed maps for the UK, Switzerland, and elsewhere, it can be programmed with routes and important waypoints, such as at path junctions, to make navigation faster.
 When walking in unfamiliar mountains you do not have to look at the map every minute of the day either which lets me get on with the photography!”

 Black Diamond Icon LED head torch.
-This is one of the brightest head torches on the market.
+This is bright at 150 Lumens.
 Used to find the way at night.

 I also have a Black Diamond Storm LED head torch for use in cities, it’s smaller and lighter than the Icon and both have a red light.

 “LED head torches are very bright and last for many hours on 1 set of batteries.
 I usually keep one in the pocket of my waterproof jacket.
-The Icon is best for walking at night, especially in bad conditions or over rough ground as it is totally waterproof and has a very bright beam.
+The Icon is best for walking at night, especially in bad conditions or over rough ground as it is totally waterproof and has a bright beam.
 For a smaller torch to see around my photo kit at night I use a Black Diamond Storm.
 This lets me use a small amount of red light to find things in the dark in the camera case in cities but not so bright that I lose my night vision.”

 Leatherman Juice CS4